musdx/waydroid_script/README.md

 Script to add GApps and other stuff to Waydroid!

 This forked is to fix some bug that I encounter for android 11 waydroid only.
-If there is issue with android 13, I won’t touch it.
+If there is issue with android 13, I won’t touch it, unless casualsnek fix it in the main repo.

 # Installation/Usage